 As noted previously, a major benefit of the MELD score is that it is based on widely-available and objective clinical measures.
 With the addition of a sex variable and albumin in the updated MELD score, the OPTN will need to update data collection for adult liver transplant candidates.
-First, albumin is currently collected by the OPTN but it is not a required field.
-Because it will be a variable in the updated
+First, the OPTN currently collects albumin but it is not a required field.
+Because it will be a variable in the updated MELD score, the OPTN will make albumin a required field and transplant programs will need to provide albumin values for their adult transplant candidates, similar to other laboratory values included in the MELD score.